Zubayr ibn al-Awwam: Battle of Khaybar

-In 628, Zubayr participated in the Battle of Khaybar, defeating the Jewish champion Yassir in single combat.
+In 628, Zubayr participated in the Battle of Khaybar, defeating the Jewish champion Yasir in single combat.
 Afterward, the Muslims commented on how sharp his sword must have been; Zubayr replied that it had not been sharp but he had used it with great force.
 Later during the battle, Zubayr fought and killed another opposing champion in a duel.
-After the Muslims had conquered any of these eight Khaybar fortresses, the Jewish treasurer, Kinana, was brought to Muhammad, but he refused to reveal where their money was hidden.
+After the Muslims had conquered most of these eight Khaybar fortresses, the Jewish treasurer, Kinana, was brought to Muhammad, but he refused to reveal where their money was hidden.
 However, later Muhammad ibn Maslama decapitated Kinana, in retaliation for his brother Mahmud, who had been killed in the battle a few days earlier.
 Zubayr was later made one of the eighteen chiefs who each supervised the division of a block of the spoils of victory.

 Later, as the Muslim forces returned to Medina from Khaybar, they passed one more hostile Jewish fortress in Wadi al-Qura.
 During this battle Zubayr facing at least two enemy who challenged him to a duel; Zubayr accepted and defeated them both.